What the Locals Do

 Nashville is a sports-crazed town.
-Every fall LP Field is filled with blue as Tennessee Titans fans cheer on their home team.
+Every fall Nissan Stadium is filled with blue as Tennessee Titans fans cheer on their home team.
 The NHL Nashville Predators play to sold out crowds at Bridgestone Arena in the winter and the teams associated with numerous colleges and universities in town are never without a solid crowd.
-AAA-affiliate of the Milwaukee Brewers, the Nashville Sounds play America's pasttime every summer at Greer Stadium.
+AAA-affiliate of the Oakland Athletics, the Nashville Sounds play America's pasttime every summer at Greer Stadium.
 If you can’t make it to the game, the next best thing is to watch at your favorite sports bar.
 Get to Sam’s Sports Bar in Hillsboro Village, Corner Pub in Midtown, The Crow’s Nest in Green Hills or Jed’s Sports Bar off West End Avenue early if you want to get a seat to cheer on your favorite team.
 Find out where Nashville goes to watch the big game at: www.visitmusiccity.com/sportsbars.

 Honor the song

 Nashville is the songwriting capital of the world, and is undoubtedly home to more songwriters than any other city.
 So it makes sense that the songwriting venues around town are always packed with locals.
 The Bluebird Café, the Listening Room, and various songwriters’ nights around town are popular places to hear the next hit song or the one that won’t make it past the cutting room floor.
 Get in to the music of Music City here: www.visitmusiccity.com/Music.